Canon 1D Mark IV vs Nikon D7100

 One difference between the cameras concerns the presence of an on-board flash.
 The D7100 has one, while the 1D Mark IV does not.
 While the built-in flash of the D7100 is not very powerful, it can at times be useful as a fill-in light.

-The 1D Mark IV writes its imaging data to Compact Flash cards, while the D7100 uses SDXC cards.
+The 1D Mark IV writes its imaging data to Compact Flash or SDHC cards, while the D7100 uses SDXC cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.
 The D7100 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the 1D Mark IV cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D Mark IV and Nikon D7100 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |Nikon D7100||Y||stereo||mono||Y||Y||mini||2.0||-||-||-||Nikon D7100|